-Alyssum -- Masses of white or purple flowers from summer to fall.
+Alyssum -- Masses of tiny white, pink or purple flowers from summer to fall.
 Self-sowing annual.
 Easy to grow from seed.
 Blue Woodruff -- Fluffy, lavender-blue flowers for butterflies in early summer.
 Self-sowing annual.
 Shade tolerant.
 Calendula -- Cheerful yellow, orange or apricot flowers.
 Easy to grow from seed.
 California Bluebells -- Cobalt-blue flowers for butterflies.
 Native wildflower.
 Easy to grow from seed.
 Cosmos -- Late summer flowers in a variety of colors, heights and styles.
 French Marigold -- The best marigold for attracting butterflies to your garden.
 Easy to grow from seed.
 Gilia capitata -- Native wildflower with small, round clusters of blue flowers.
 Larkspur -- Tall spikes of purple, blue, lavender, pink, rose and white flowers.
 Lavatera -- Large, cup-shaped pink or white flowers in midsummer.
 Linaria maroccana (Toadflax) -- Tiny, snapdragon-like flowers in a variety of colors.
 Quick to bloom from seed.
 Phlox drummondii -- Red, pink or white flowers.
 Native wildflower.
 Easy to grow from seed.
 Zinnia -- Colorful annual flowers that attract butterflies and hummingbirds.

 Perennial Flower Seeds for Butterflies

 Agastache foeniculum -- Lavender-blue flowers for butterflies.
 Native perennial.
 Blooms the first year from seed.
 Allium -- Round balls of purple flowers for butterflies in early summer.
 Alyssum saxatile -- Masses of yellow flowers for butterflies in late spring.
 Easy to grow from seed.
 Aster azureus -- A cloud of lavender-blue flowers in fall.
 Native perennial.
 Campanula americana -- Very tall stems of violet-blue flowers in late summer.
 Native wildflower.
 Centranthus ruber -- Masses of reddish-pink or white flowers in late spring.
 First-year flowering perennial for butterflies and hummingbirds.
 Delphinium -- Stunning blue, purple, pink or white flowers on tall stems.
 Great for butterflies and hummingbirds.
 Dianthus barbatus -- Sweet William.
 Pink, white or crimson flowers for butterflies in early summer.
 Hesperis matronalis -- Light violet or white flowers for butterflies and hummingbirds.
 Easy to grow from seed.
 Iberis gibraltarica -- Low-growing, evergreen perennial with pale lavender-pink flowers for butterflies in late spring.
 Makes a good groundcover.
 Lavender -- Highly fragrant flowers for butterflies in mid summer.
 Linum perenne (Blue Flax) -- Native wildflower for butterflies and native bees.
 Lunaria annua -- Shade-tolerant biennial with purple flowers in late spring, followed by showy seed pods.
-Lychnis chalcedonica -- Heirloom perennial with scarlet-red flowers for butterflies and hummingbirds.
+Lychnis -- Heirloom perennials with scarlet-red, purplish-pink or white flowers for butterflies and hummingbirds.
 Blooms for a long time in summer.
 Malva sylvestris 'Zebrina' -- Pale pink flowers with purple stripes.
 First-year flowering perennial for butterflies and hummingbirds.
 Self sows.
 Salvia -- Perennials with tubular flowers for butterflies and hummingbirds.
 Solidago nemoralis (Goldenrod) -- One of the best native perennials for butterflies, hummingbirds and beneficial insects.
 Valerian (Valeriana officinalis) -- Perennial herb with tall stems of pale pink flowers that attract butterflies.

 Butterfly Host Plants